Understanding Peace and Honor on a Gettysburg Battlefield Tour

 If you want to be closer to the restaurants and attractions in Downtown Gettysburg, then we recommend the Gettysburg Hotel.

-It’s located on Lincoln Square and is walking distance to most of downtown and a three minute drive to the Gettysburg Battlefields.
+It’s located on Lincoln Square and is within walking distance to most of downtown and a three-minute drive to the Gettysburg Battlefields.

 It was established in 1979, so is a very historic hotel.
 President Eisenhower and his wife once stayed there.
-And some residents from a different time and place are said to frequently visit!!
+And some residents from different times and places are said to frequently visit!!

 Put some thrills and chills into your Gettysburg trip.